 Peer review panels will evaluate, score, and rate applications that meet basic minimum requirements.
 OJJDP may use internal peer reviewers, external peer reviewers, or a combination, to assess applications on technical merit using the solicitation's review criteria.
 An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is not a current DOJ employee.
-Peer reviewers' ratings and any resulting recommendations are advisory only, but are considered carefully.
+Peer reviewers' ratings and any resulting recommendations are advisory only, but are are considered carefully.

-Other important considerations for OJJDP include geographic diversity, strategic priorities (specifically including, but not limited to, addressing public safety challenges that rural communities face and/or demonstrable potential enhancement to public safety in one or more federally designated Qualified Opportunity Zones), available funding, and the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for OJJDP include geographic diversity, strategic priorities (specifically including, but not limited to, those mentioned above relating to addressing specific challenges that rural communities face, high-poverty areas or persistent-poverty counties, demonstrable potential enhancement to public safety in one or more federally designated Qualified Opportunity Zones), available funding, and the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.